Firestick Plant, Red Pencil Tree, Fire Sticks Succulent

 Euphorbia tirucalli can be easily grown in a container.
 But you should pot it in a larger container as it grows quickly and you'll need to re-pot it more often.
 The plant changes colors according to seasons.
 It shows most colors in the winter season.

-'Sticks on fire' plant should be potted in an area that gets about 4 - 6 hours of direct sunlight.
+Fire sticks plant should be potted in an area that gets about 4 - 6 hours of direct sunlight.

 The plant is toxic so it should be potted in a place where your children and pets do not roam often.
+Plant in a place where there is not much foot traffic.

 Like most succulents, Euphorbia tirucalli 'Sticks on Fire' is also best to regrow by stem cuttings.
 But be careful while handling it because it is toxic.
 You should wear gloves and take other precautions.